 “Airport projects represent the dispossession, depredation and accelerated urbanization of peoples’ territories.
 They pose threats far beyond their building sites with negative social and environmental impacts.
 Works associated with the New Mexico Airport for example led to destruction of sacred hills to extract construction materials, deposition of toxic sludge and land and house dispossession for a new highway connecting the airport,” says Gabriela Vega Tellez from Coordinadora de Pueblos y Organizaciones del Oriente del Estado de México (CPOOEM), member of the National Indigenous Congress.

-While a majority of the documented airport projects aim to increase passenger numbers there are a number of cargo-oriented schemes, such as Obudu, Ogun and Ebonyi airports in Nigeria.
+While a majority of the documented airport projects aim to increase passenger numbers there are a number of cargo-oriented schemes, such as Obudu, Ogun and Ebonyi airports in Nigeria and Liège Airport in Belgium.
 Some airports are built specifically for delivery of heavy equipment for fossil fuel development, including Komo Airfield, Papua New Guinea; Suai Supply Base and airport, Timor-Leste, Petrochemical industrial park in Hoima, Uganda.
-Afungi Airstrip and construction camps, built to serve Total’s enormous liquified natural gas (LNG) project in Cabo Delgado, Mozambique, is in the news in recent weeks as escalating conflict in the region led the firm to withdraw from the site.
+Afungi Airstrip and construction camps, built to serve Total’s enormous liquified natural gas (LNG) project in Cabo Delgado, Mozambique, is in the news as escalating conflict in the region led the firm to withdraw from the site.
 Several of the cases are aerotropolis (airport city) developments, airports surrounded by aviation-dependent commercial and industrial development.
 Examples include Shivdaspura Aero City and Andal Aerotropolis, India; 2nd Jeju Airport, S Korea; Kertajati and Kulon Progo airports, Indonesia; KXP AirportCity, Malaysia, Anambra Airport City, Nigeria.

-The map of airport related injustice is a project coordinated by Stay Grounded and the EnvJustice project project of the Institute of Environmental Science and Technology at Autonomous University of Barcelona ICTA-UAB.
+Beginning in 2018, the map of airport related injustice is a project coordinated by Stay Grounded and the EnvJustice project project of the Institute of Environmental Science and Technology at Autonomous University of Barcelona ICTA-UAB.
 Information has been contributed by organizations, journalists, activists and academics.
-The research project is co-founded and coordinated by Rose Bridger (Stay Grounded/Global Anti-Aerotropolis Movement-GAAM) and Sara Mingorría (Stay Grounded/EnvJustice ICTA-UAB); Yannick Deniau (EnvJustice/GeoComunes) and Mira Kapfinger (Stay Grounded) joined the coordination team during the project.
+The research project is co-founded and coordinated by Rose Bridger (Stay Grounded/Global Anti-Aerotropolis Movement-GAAM) and Sara Mingorría (Stay Grounded/Universitat de Girona/EnvJustice); Yannick Deniau (EnvJustice/GeoComunes) and Mira Kapfinger (Stay Grounded) and Daniela Subtil (Stay Grounded) joined the coordination team during the project.